About Archives :

 - -- NIDS (National Inventory of Documentary Sources) This was first issued by Chadwick Healy in microfiche.
 The microfiche contained indexed copies of the finding aids for a large number of collections in archives throughout the United States.
 It was the first time researchers could access these finding aids without going to the archives and was a boon to researchers.
 It still exists in microform, probably owned only by very large libraries.
 It is a very complicated set to use, but can now be easily searched on ArchivesUSA (mentioned above) and any library large enough to own the microform set would almost certainly also provide access to Archives USA.
 Archive USA does not provide access to the finding aids themselves.
 For those, use the fiche set or see if the owning archive offers the finding aid you want to see online; each hit lists the collection and gives a link to the web site of the owning repository.

-- Archive Grid (must be logged in to a library that has a subscription) This site contains cataloging descriptions of collections held by thousands of archival repositories.
+- Archive Grid This site contains cataloging descriptions of collections held by thousands of archival repositories.
 Descriptions vary from very short summaries to full finding aids.

 Digital Archives -- examples (to find one for you, goggle the words "digital archives" or "Digital collection" and a relevant key word, e.g. try "digital archives" colorado.